 For more control and a range of traditional and modern designs, steel radiators may be the better choice.
 Comprised from a lighter less dense material, steel radiators will heat up and cool down quickly providing manageable control.

-Aluminum is a highly efficient conductive material that will heat up instantly after the central heating is turned on, giving you total control over your central heating system.
+Aluminium is a highly efficient conductive material that will heat up instantly after the central heating is turned on, giving you total control over your central heating system.

 What is the difference between single and double radiators?

 Using models with additional rows of tubes or multiple columns maximises heat output within the same wall space.

 For example, our Water Lily design comes in single or double versions, as an example of comparable heat outputs: